-Multi dwelling housing is permissible in the R2 Low Density Zone.
+Residential flat buildings are permissible in the R2 Low Density Zone.
 The use of the portion of the building which encroaches within the road reserve and the SP2 zone is proposed pursuant to clause 5.10(10) Conservation Initiatives of WLEP 2009.

-It is considered that the applicant has provided adequate justification for the variations sought to WLEP 2009 with regard to building height and minimum site width, and the WDCP 2009 as relates to the minimum site width, front setback, side setback, landscaping and private open space.
-The variations have been considered and are capable of support.
+It is considered that the applicant has provided adequate justification for the exceptions sought to WLEP 2009 with regard to building height and minimum site width, and variations sought to the WDCP 2009 as relates to the minimum site width, front setback and side setbacks.
+The exceptions and variations have been considered and are capable of support.